twirl/The-API-Book/src/en/clean-copy/03-Section II. The API Patterns/10-api-patterns-partial-updates.md

 DELETE /v1/orders/{id}/items/{item_id}
 ```

 Now to reset the `volume` field it is enough *not* to pass it in the `PUT items/{item_id}`.
-Also note that the operations of removing one beverage and editing another one became transitive.
+Also note that the operations of removing one beverage and editing another one became order-independent.

 This approach also allows for separating read-only and calculated fields (such as `created_at` and `status`) from the editable ones without creating ambivalent situations (such as what should happen if the client tries to modify the `created_at` field).